Muhajir (Pakistan): Second immigration wave (December 1947 – December 1971)

 In 1959, the International Labour Organization (ILO) published a report stating that between the period of 1951–1956, around 650,000 Muslims from India relocated to West Pakistan.
 However, Visaria (1969) raised doubts about the authenticity of the claims about Indian Muslim migration to Pakistan, since the 1961 Census of Pakistan did not corroborate these figures.
 However, the 1961 Census of Pakistan did incorporate a statement suggesting that there had been a migration of 800,000 people from India to Pakistan throughout the previous decade.
 Of those who had left for Pakistan, most never came back.
-The Indian Prime Minister Jawaharlal Nehru conveyed distress about the continued migration of Indian Muslims to West Pakistan:There has...since 1950 been a movement of some Muslims from India to Western Pakistan through Jodhpur-Sindh via Khokhropar.
+The Indian Prime Minister Jawaharlal Nehru conveyed distress about the continued migration of Indian Muslims to West Pakistan:There has...since 1950 been a movement of some Muslims from India to Western Pakistan through Jodhpur–Sindh via Khokhropar.
 Normally, traffic between India and West Pakistan was controlled by the permit system.
 But these Muslims going via Khokhropar went without permits to West Pakistan.
 From January 1952 to the end of September, 53,209 Muslim emigrants went via Khokhropar....Most of these probably came from the U.P.
 In October 1952, up to the 14th, 6,808 went by this route.
 After that Pakistan became much stricter on allowing entry on the introduction of the passport system.
 From 15 October to the end of October, 1,247 went by this route.
 From 1 November, 1,203 went via Khokhropar.Indian Muslim migration to West Pakistan continued unabated despite the cessation of the permit system between the two countries and the introduction of the passport system between them.

-Third stage (1973–1990s)
+Third immigration wave (1973–1990s)

 The third stage, which lasted between 1973 and the 1990s, was when migration levels of Indian Muslims to Pakistan was reduced to its lowest levels since 1947.
 Indian Muslim migration to Pakistan had declined drastically by the 1970s, a trend noticed by the Pakistani authorities.
 In June 1995, Pakistan's interior minister, Naseerullah Babar, informed the National Assembly that between the period of 1973–1994, as many as 800,000 visitors came from India on valid travel documents, of which only 3,393 stayed.
 In a related trend, intermarriages between Indian and Pakistani Muslims have declined sharply.
 According to a November 1995 statement of Riaz Khokhar, the Pakistani High Commissioner in New Delhi, the number of cross-border marriages has declined from 40,000 a year in the 1950s and 1960s to barely 300 annually.

 Politics

-The Muhajirs dominated Pakistani politics from Partition till the era of Ayub Khan, but despite their fall from national politics muhajirs maintain a strong hold over the politics and economy of Urban Sindh.
-They have started many socio-political groups in Pakistan such as the Pakistan Muslim League under Muhammad Ali Jinnah, Muttahida Qaumi Movement under Altaf Hussain in 1984, the All Pakistan Muslim League under Pervez Musharraf, and Jamaat e Islami under Abul A'la Maududi.
+The Muhajirs have started many socio-political groups in Pakistan such as the Muttahida Qaumi Movement under Altaf Hussain in 1984, the All Pakistan Muslim League under Pervez Musharraf, and Jamaat e Islami under Abul A'la Maududi.